 Sueños Music Festival

 Memorial Day weekend is the unofficial start of festival season in Chicago.
-Check out some of these cool festivals, events, and markets happening over the holiday weekend.
+Check out the top festivals, events, and markets happening during the holiday weekend.

 • Suenos Music Festival: Chicago’s reggaeton fest takes over downtown Grant Park with a lineup of Latin hitmakers.

-• Mayfestiversary: Enjoy live music, food trucks, and plenty of craft beer from Begyle Brewing and Dovetail Brewery.
+• Mayfestiversary: Enjoy live music, food trucks, and plenty of craft beer from beloved local brewers Begyle Brewing and Dovetail Brewery.

 • Mole De Mayo: In the historic Pilsen neighborhood, this outdoor food fest is dedicated to mole, a staple of Mexican cuisine, plus live entertainment and craft vendors.